Museum of the Bible Korea Discipleship Why Korea Vision News / Events Give Now →

 (MOTB-Korea)

-The Museum of the Bible Korea is our capstone vision — a world class place where the Bible's journey as the universal heritage of humanity is celebrated, displayed, and made accessible to all in the heart of downtown Seoul.
+The Museum of the Bible Korea is our capstone vision — a world class place where the Bible's journey as the universal heritage of humanity is celebrated, displayed, and made accessible to all in the heart of downtown Seoul, regardless of faith.

-We distinguish ourselves from existing Korean church history museums: our focus is the Bible as global human heritage — not representing any religion, denomination or church.
+MOTB-Korea is established and supported by CrossCulture Community (CC), a faith-based religious association — but the museum itself operates as a non-sectarian institution.
+This distinguishes us from existing Korean church history museums: our focus is the Bible as global human heritage, not the promotion of any single denomination or church.

 Visit MOTB-Korea